-Doctors have several options for treating a bowel obstruction caused by twisting of the intestine.
+Doctors have several options for treating a bowel obstruction caused by twisting of the intestine (volvulus).
 The choice of procedure depends on the location of the obstruction.

-Treatment is less defined for an obstruction caused by twisting of the cecum of the large intestine.
+Surgery is recommended for twisting of the cecum of the large intestine.
 Doctors may try several treatments.
 The blocked section can be removed and the ends reattached.
 In another type of surgery, the cecum can be attached to the abdominal (belly) wall so that it won't twist (cecopexy).
 A third option is to place a tube into the cecum (cecostomy) through a small incision in the abdomen.
 This procedure often is done for people who are not strong enough to have the other surgeries.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine

 Specialist Medical Reviewer Kenneth Bark, MD - General Surgery, Colon and Rectal Surgery

 Current as ofAugust 9, 2016

 Current as of: August 9, 2016